Get

 2. Cat Poop Can Be Harmful

 This parasite can cause an illness called toxoplasmosis.
-It’s especially harmful to pregnant women because it can transmit to the unborn baby—having extreme consequences in some cases.
+It’s especially harmful to pregnant people because it can be transmitted to the unborn baby, with extreme consequences in some cases.

 3. It Can Upset Your Pets

 It might get your family pets all riled up to see an unfamiliar cat in the yard.
-Not only can it upset the family dog—it also might pose a risk to your felines if you occasionally let them explore your yard.
+Not only can it upset the family dog, but it also might pose a risk to your felines if you occasionally let them explore your yard.

 Keeping up with regular vet care is a great way to avoid any issues with strays.
 You can get your cats vaccinated and spayed or neutered to protect them.
 However, illnesses like feline leukemia can still spread to your cat via saliva, blood, and feces.